February 2021 Greek cold wave

-The February 2021 Greek cold wave was a cold wave over Greece, named Cold Front Medea, that arrived on February 13, 2021 and lasted through February 16.
-The cold wave brought strong winds, with gusts over 60 mph, and the heaviest snowfall Northern Greece had experienced since 2008.
+A cold wave, named Cold Front Medea, arrived over Greece on February 13, 2021, and lasted through February 16.
+The cold wave brought strong winds, with gusts over 60 mph, and the heaviest snowfall Northern Greece had experienced since 1996.
 The weather resulted in the deaths of at least 3 people.

 Affected Areas

 The areas affected by the cold wave were widespread, with the snow reaching coastal areas of mainland Greece and, with some exceptions, on the Aegean Islands, and on Crete.
 The snowfall in these areas was particularly significant according to the Hellenic National Meteorological Service (HNMS) as these areas rarely see snow.
 During the cold front, the snow heavily affected the regions of Attica, Boeotia, and Evia, causing damage and complications to infrastructure in those regions.

 Impact

 Cold Front Medea caused widespread disruptions to sea and road traffic, with debris and weather conditions making certain roads inaccessible, and causing flights and ferries to be canceled or delayed.
 According to a spokesperson for the Hellenic Fire Service, the service received an increased number of calls about blocked roadways as well as requests from people trapped in their vehicles requesting transport to a safe location.
 Some vehicles were reportedly abandoned on the closed highways.

 The weather also caused power outages in Athens and a number of its suburbs.
 According to the Hellenic Fire Service, the power outages temporarily halted the administration of COVID-19 vaccines in the Athens area.